Cape: Semantic distinction

 In fashion, the word "cape" usually refers to a shorter garment and "cloak" to a full-length version of the different types of garment, though the two terms are sometimes used synonymously for full-length coverings.
 A shoulder cape is thus sometimes called a "capelet".
 The fashion cape does not cover the front to any appreciable degree.
-In raingear, a cape is usually a long and roomy protective garment worn to keep one dry in the rain.
+In rain gear, a cape is usually a long and roomy protective garment worn to keep one dry in the rain.

 History

-The first known usage of capes is unknown, but some early references we know of are from Ancient Roman military uniforms.
+The first usage of capes is unknown, but some early references we know of are from Ancient Roman military uniforms.
 Later on, capes were common in medieval Europe, especially when combined with a hood in the chaperon.
 They have had periodic returns to fashion – for example, in nineteenth-century Europe.
 Catholic clergy wear a type of cape known as a ferraiolo, which is worn for formal events outside a ritualistic context.
 The cope is a liturgical vestment in the form of a cape.
 Capes are often highly decorated with elaborate embroidery.
 Capes remain in regular use as rainwear in various military units and police forces, in France for example.
 A gas cape was a protective military garment issued alongside gas masks in twentieth-century wars, designed to shield soldiers from liquid chemical agents and contaminated terrain.

 Rich noblemen and elite warriors of the Aztec Empire would wear a tilmàtli; a Mesoamerican cloak/cape used as a symbol of their upper status.
 Cloth and clothing was of utmost importance to the Aztecs.
 The more elaborate and colorful tilmàtlis were strictly reserved for elite high priests, emperors; and the eagle warriors as well as jaguar warriors.